horpia/srv-tree/README.md

 ## How to use

 Just copy `build` folder to any location on your web-server and edit `build/data.xml` file in any modern IDE.

+## Predefined icons

+Below is a list of service types that have predefined icon.
+These types you can specify in `<service type="..." />` node in tree structure XML.

+php, php-fpm, nginx, redis, mysql, cassandra, rabbitmq, sphinxsearch, elasticsearch, clickhouse, docker, nodejs, kafka, cron, crontab, storage, postgresql, mariadb, oracle, mongodb, apache, mssql, db2